Life at SCANCOR

 Siri Øyslebø Sørensen, Norwegian University of Science and Technology (NTNU)

 SCANCOR/Stanford is a unique place for reflection and learning.
 To paraphrase Matt Ridley in his book The Rational Optimist: "Stanford is a place where ideas can have sex ".
 To benefit from this stimulating environment you must come prepared.
 Not only in practical terms but mentally.
-My best advise before you arrive is to set goals for your stay and develop a game plan for getting there.
-For PhD students: how far will you move your dissertation?
+My best advice before you arrive is to set goals for your stay and develop a game plan for getting there.
+For doctoral scholars: how far will you move your dissertation?
 For Postdocs: which articles from your dissertation will you submit and where?
 For senior faculty: how can you further your own development and contribute to others development.
 SCANCOR/Stanford is a very fertile place for creative thinking.
 You will be exposed to many talented people who willingly will share and develop their idea with you.
 Use the opportunity to advance your own thinking with these talented people.
 Trust me: it is a unique experience!

 Tor W. Andreassen